Dr Jonathan Dean

 I came to Leeds in 2010, having previously held posts at the London School of Economics (Gender Institute) and the University of Essex (where I completed my PhD in 2007).

 My current research examines the changing nature of left politics in contemporary Britain.
 I am principle investigator on a two-year research grant, funded by the Leverhulme Trust, entitled ‘Left-wing Populism in an Age of Anti-Politics’, in collaboration with Bice Maiguashca (University of Exeter).
+The project aims to map the nature and scope of Corbynism, the Green Party and left-wing celebrity activism, as well as to intervene into ongoing theoretical debates about populism.

 In 2013-14, I was awarded funding by the British Academy/Leverhulme Small Grants Scheme to carry out research on gender and feminism in British left-wing politics and activism, again in collaboration with Bice Maiguashca.
 In addition, I recently completed a small research project on representations of the history of post-1968 radical politics in media and academic texts.
 A paper on this topic – entitled ‘Tales of the Apolitical’ – was shortlisted for the 2014 Harrison Prize for best article in the journal Political Studies.